20/F, Central Tower

 investment performance and therefore have to be factored into the

 decision-making process, which is the function of our services.
-Our value lies
+Our value lies in our experience, our Asian

-in our experience, our Asian network of seasoned analysts, our emphasis on
+network of seasoned analysts, our emphasis on primary research, our ability to

-primary research, our complete independence from any vested interest groups,
+independence from any vested interest groups, our technical capabilities, our

-our technical capabilities, our discretion, and our integrated, regional
+discretion, and our integrated, regional approach to analysis.

-projects in order to give you an idea of the focus and range of our work:
+an idea of the focus and range of our work:

 ·